JuliaDataScience/JuliaDataScience/contents/julia_101.md

 #### Date Intervals {#sec:dates_intervals}

 One nice thing about `Dates` module is that we can also easily construct date and time intervals.
+Julia is clever enough to not have to define the whole interval types and operations that we covered in [@sec:ranges].
+It just extends the functions and operations defined for `UnitRange` to `Date`'s types.
+This is known as multiple dispatch and we already covered in [*Why Julia?*](why_julia.html).

 For example suppose you want to create a `Day` interval.
 This is easy done with the colon `:` operator: